 Now that you’ve found a roommate, it’s time to start thinking about actually living together.
 Discuss some ground rules you would like each other to follow in your dorm room.
 After that, decide what items and furniture you deem appropriate for the dorm room.
 This will help you decide what items each of you need to bring to make your space for the next nine months welcoming, inclusive, and comfortable.

-Step Three: Divide the List
+Step Three: Divide the List on Who Brings What

 Now that you’ve made the list of things you want in your dorm room, it’s time to divide the load.
 It’s possible you’re the first in your family to go to college while your roommate has had four siblings go through college and has great knowledge and leftover items to bring.
 After deciding what you want to be in the dorm room, decide what items are shareable.
 It’s unlikely you will share shampoo with your roommie, but illogical and nearly impossible to have two minifridges.
 A sample list of “large” items your roommate and you will split include: